dbt-labs/docs.getdbt.com/website/docs/tutorial/leveling-up/connecting-to-dbt-core.md

     select * from final
     ```

 4. From the command line, enter `dbt run`.
-Your output should look like this:
     <div style={{maxWidth: '400px'}}>
     <Lightbox src="/img/first-model-dbt-cli.png" title="A successful run with the dbt CLI" />
     </div>